 Honolua is one of the first places snorkel rental shops and guides will send people looking for great snorkeling on Maui too.
 Along with Mile Marker 14 and Black Rock in Kaanapali, Honolua Bay is the number one spot.
 Often poorly kept secrets like this have a habit of the Reality not living up to the hype.
 We often hear tales of people gravely disappointed having made long a drive to snorkel in muddy water with no fish from a rocky beach with a poor ocean entry.

-We take a look at changing moods of the bay in the article to see if you should make the trip up to Honolua, if the bay is worth Snorkelling and how to get the best out of Honolua.
-Find out here is Honolua Bay really is the best Snorkelling spot n Maui or just hype.
+We take a look at changing moods of the bay in this article to see if you should make the trip up to Honolua, if the bay is worth Snorkelling, and how to get the best out of Honolua?
+Find out here if Honolua Bay really is the best Snorkelling spot on Maui or just hype.

 - About – A Snorkel Spot in a Protected bay with calm clear waters and tons of fish and marine life.